 Plan & prepare

 An epic walk of 790km deserves respect, time and planning on how to best undertake it.
 You should prepare for the Camino with regular training before you go and let your body adjust to walking comparable distances, day in day out.
-To embark on such a long distance trail without any prior experience of extensive walking is not a wise idea.
-For the uninitiated it’s best to choose a section of the Camino to try first and see how you enjoy the experience and how you cope before you commit yourself to walking long distances on the Camino.
-This kind of long distance walk is very much about the mental aptitude as well as the physical.
+To embark on such a long-distance trail without any prior experience of extensive walking is not a wise idea.
+For the uninitiated, it’s best to choose a section of the Camino to try first and see how you enjoy the experience and how you cope before you commit yourself to walk long distances on the Camino.
+This kind of long-distance walk is very much about the mental aptitude as well as the physical.

 Go at your own pace